-What is a geogrid?
+Table of Contents What is a geogrid?
 A geogrid is a two-dimensional geosynthetic material designed to provide tensile reinforcement for soil and aggregate layers in civil engineering projects.
-Geogrids are manufactured from high-tensile polymers, such as polyester, polyethylene, or polypropylene, and are characterized by a fixed aspect ratio with intersecting ribs and apertures, which refer to the voids… Continue reading Geogrid
+Geogrids are manufactured from high-tensile polymers, such as polyester, polyethylene, or polypropylene, and are characterized by a network of intersecting ribs that form apertures of a specific… Continue reading Geogrid

 What is a geocomposite: definition, types, uses and materials Geocomposites is defined as a combination of two or more geosynthetic products, used for specific applications in civil engineering.
 Geocomposites can be made by pairing products such as geonets, geomembranes, geogrids, or geotextiles.
 They are designed to solve specific geotechnical challenges with soil terrains, or topographical situations.
 For… Continue reading Geocomposite

-What is a geocell, its working principle and why is it necessary in geotechnical engineering?
+Table of Contents What is a geocell, its working principle and why is it necessary in geotechnical engineering?
 A geocell is a three dimensional hollow cellular confinement system, which is used to confine soil in honeycomb structure.
-It is comprised of a matrix of several honeycomb-like structures which are interconnected [either by bonding or extrusion] with each other… Continue reading Geocell
+It is comprised of a matrix of several honeycomb-like structures which are interconnected [either by bonding or extrusion]… Continue reading Geocell

 What is a gabion wall?
 The gabion wall has been widely used as a structural framework in civil engineering and landscaping work because of its strength and flexibility.
 It originates from the Italian word “gabbione,” which literally means “big cage.”
 The wire mesh cages are filled with materials like rock, concrete, or, in some cases,… Continue reading Gabion wall